GUN SALES IN CALIFORNIA

 What guns are being bought?

 Californians purchase firearms made by hundreds of different manufacturers.
-The top three manufacturers in terms of guns sold in 2015 were Smith and Wesson (13%), Glock (11%), and Ruger (9%).
-The top ten manufacturers accounted for 60% of guns sold in 2015.
+The top three manufacturers in terms of guns sold in 2017 were Glock (13.1%), Smith and Wesson (12.5%), and Ruger (8.9%).
+The top ten manufacturers accounted for over 60% of guns sold in 2017.

 How are guns transacted?

 About 65% of CA handgun transactions are dealer sales.
 15-20% are private party transfers, 5-10% are out of state registration, almost 10% are curios/relics.
 80% of long gun sales are through dealers, with the remaining transactions primarily split between private party transfer and out of state registration.
 Unlike most states where private party transfers are unregulated, in California they still require a background check and registration of the sale via a dealer.
 Also unlike many other states, California requires background checks for sales at gun shows.
 Nationwide, an estimated 20-40% of sales occur at gun shows, allowing many purchasers to avoid a background check (see here and here).
 In California, less than 2% of recorded gun transactions take place at gun shows.